The managers who couldn’t cut it in the Premier League and got the sack before they ever got truly settled into the job.

 Replacing Sam Allardyce with the Ajax graduate was too much of a culture shock for the Eagles, who failed to score a single goal or win a league game under De Boer.

-His four-match reign is the shortest of any manager in the Premier League era in terms of games, with the Dutchman swiftly making way for Roy Hodgson.
+His four-match reign is the joint-shortest of any manager in the Premier League era in terms of games, with the Dutchman swiftly making way for Roy Hodgson.

 When Rene Meulensteen was brought in to aid Fulham’s relegation battle as a member of the backroom team, everyone knew the writing was on the wall for Martin Jol.
 Three weeks later, the former Manchester United coach was in charge of team affairs.